graciellehigino/ms_range_interactions/manuscript.md

 missing.
 For example, the lion (*Panthera leo*) was one of the species with the smallest difference between the original and the updated ranges (@fig:degree), but 59.5% of the GBIF occurrences for this species fell outside the IUCN range (@fig:gbif).
-The fact that we don't find lions where it doesn't have a prey is a good indicative that the IUCN range maps are a good representation of their distribution, but the high disagreement between the IUCN and the GBIF databases adds uncertainty to this statement.
+In this particular case, the IUCN maps describe adequately both predator's and preys' ranges.
+However, the disagreement between the IUCN and the GBIF databases is concerning and suggests that, although correct, the IUCN map underestimates the lion's distribution.
 On the other hand, *Leptailurus serval* and *Canis mesomelas* are two of the three species that lose the higher proportion of range due to the lack of paths to a herbivore (@fig:degree), but are also some of the species with the higher proportion